wannesm/adsphd/README.md

     pdflatex thesis

-Any other Latex build tool like latexmk, rubber, SCons, TeXShop or TeXWorks should also work out of the box.
+Any other Latex build tool like latexmk, rubber, SCons, TeXShop or TeXWorks should also work out of the box (`makeindex` might not run by default).

 Using the simple Python compile script
 --------------------------------------